13 November 2017

 You know things are strange when there’s an outbreak of 15 tornadoes in Ohio and western Pennsylvania in November.

 Just over a week ago, on Sunday November 5, 2017, a cold front passed over the southern Great Lakes and Ohio River Valley.
-Before the front arrived it was humid and around 70 degrees — as much as 17 degrees above normal — so the front’s leading edge spawned 15 tornadoes.
+Before the front arrived it was humid and around 70 degrees — as much as 17 degrees above normal — so the front’s leading edge spawned 15 tornadoes in Ohio and PA.

 The National Weather Service in Cleveland mapped 14 of them in their region.
 I’ve added the EF-1 tornado in Calcutta, Ohio just west of Beaver County, PA reported by the National Weather Service in Pittsburgh.
 Yes, 15 tornadoes!